-Our Corporate Governance Guidelines require that when the roles of our Chairman and CEO are combined, we elect an independent Lead Director.
+Our Corporate Governance Guidelines require that we elect an independent Lead Director when the Chairman is not independent under the standards established in the guidelines.
 Our Lead Director serves as the principal liaison between our independent directors and our Chairman, facilitating a steady stream of communications between management and our independent directors.
 Among other duties, the Lead Director:

-- collaborates on the Board and committee meeting agendas; - solicits and recommends matters for the Board and committees to consider; - advises the Chairman as to the quality, quantity, and timeliness of the information submitted to the directors; - calls meetings of the independent directors or for executive sessions during Board meetings; - serves as chairman of the meetings of the independent directors or executive sessions of the Board; - collaborates with committee chairs to ensure Board work is conducted at the appropriate level, coordinating on issues involving multiple committees; - meets with our CEO to discuss our CEO's performance; - · communicates directly with shareholders when appropriate; and - presides at Board meetings when the Chairman is absent.
+- reviews and approves the Board and committee meeting agendas, including to ensure sufficient time for discussion of all agenda items; - solicits and recommends matters for the Board and committees to consider; - advises our Chairman and CEO as to the quality, quantity, and timeliness of the information submitted to the directors; - calls meetings of the independent directors or for executive sessions during Board meetings; - · serves as chairman of the meetings of the independent directors or executive sessions of the Board; - · collaborates with committee chairs to ensure Board work is conducted at the appropriate level, coordinating on issues involving multiple committees; - meets with our CEO to discuss our CEO's performance; - · consults and communicates directly with shareholders when appropriate; and - · presides at Board meetings when the Chairman is absent.

-In light of our strong independent Lead Director structure, annual evaluations of the Lead Director's performance, a Board composed almost solely of independent directors, ready access to management by the directors, and regular executive session meetings without management, our Board exercises effective oversight of our executive Chairman, and the current leadership structure operates efficiently to protect and advance the interests of our shareholders.
+In light of our strong independent Lead Director structure, annual evaluations of the Lead Director's performance, a Board composed almost solely of independent directors, ready access to management by the directors, and regular executive sessions and meetings of the independent directors, our Board exercises effective oversight of our non-executive Chairman, and the current leadership structure operates efficiently to protect and advance the interests of our shareholders.